CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 <Synchronous>

+### Part 1 - Find the Error in Plain Java

+2 programs in Plain Java with an error.
+(Use as baseline for LiquidJava results)

+For each write the line with the error and how to fix it

+- Incorrect method return
+- Incorrect class order invocation (with external libs)

-### Part 1 - Understand the refinements without prior explanation
+### Part 2 - Understand the refinements without prior explanation

-3 exercises to explain what the code "means" *(maybe it is hard to evaluate that part)* and select the correct and incorrect uses of the code.
+3 exercises to implement code that use the refinements correctly and incorrectly

 - Simple variable refinement
 - Method refinement
-- Class: Parameters and State Refinement
+- Class: State Refinement

-### Part 2 - Overview
+### Part 3 - Overview

-Small explanation of the refinements using the examples of the first part.
-Inquiring doubts
+Video and website - Small explanation of the refinements using the examples of the first part.
+Inquiring doubts.

-### Part 3 - Find the Bug
+### Part 4 - Find the Error in LiquidJava

-*Add time limit?
-Maybe only 2 - and merge both returns...?*

-2 exercises in Plain Java to find the bug.

 2 exercises in LiquidJava to find the bug.